JingxuanGeng/JingxuanGeng.github.io/_research/p2-doctor-platform.md

 ---
-title: "When Less is More: Analysis and Empirical Evidence of Control Limit Strategies in a Diagnosis Crowdsourcing Platform"
+title: "When Less is More: Control Limit Strategies in a Diagnosis Crowdsourcing Platform"
 permalink: /research/p2-doctor-platform
 excerpt: with Guangwen Kong, Marco Shaojun Qin.
-Under 1st round at _Management_ _Science_
+Under 2nd round review at _Management_ _Science_
 ---
 Jingxuan Geng, Guangwen Kong, Marco Shaojun Qin

-Under 1st round review at _Management_ _Science_
+Under 2nd round review at _Management_ _Science_

 [SSRN Link](https://ssrn.com/abstract=4508590)

-We consider a diagnosis crowdsourcing platform that allows patients to seek multiple medical diagnoses from doctors online.
-We find that using a commission-based pricing mechanism alone may yield a downward distortion on price to prevent the over-participation of doctors compared to a centralized benchmark.
-By imposing a control limit on the number of diagnoses received per inquiry, the platform can charge a higher price while maintaining the appropriate number of responses from doctors.
-When patients are sensitive to delays in receiving diagnoses, interestingly, a platform may benefit from a patient’s increased delay sensitivity because it plays a similar role as the control limit by discouraging late-arriving doctors from participating.
-As a result, the profit improvement from imposing a control limit mechanism may decrease with delay sensitivity.
-When doctors are heterogeneous in their service quality, the undesirable outcome of low-quality doctors driving out all high-quality doctors may occur.
-A control limit could not only increase high-quality doctors’ participation by increasing their chances of being rewarded by patients but also increase consumer surplus.
-We empirically test the predictions using data from a large diagnosis crowdsourcing platform and find that it supports the results from the model analysis.
+We analyze a telemedicine platform where patients obtain multiple diagnoses from doctors for a single fee.
+Using commission-based pricing leads to downward price distortion to curb doctor over-participation.
+Introducing a control limit (capping diagnoses per inquiry) enables the platform to appropriately allocate doctors across patients.
+Counterintuitively, patients’ delay sensitivity—their preference for earlier diagnoses—reduces late-arriving doctor participation, acting as a natural control limit.
+Consequently, profit gains from control limits diminish as delay sensitivity increases.
+When doctors differ in quality, adverse selection occurs, i.e., low-quality doctors crowd out high-quality ones when service differentials are small.
+Control limits counteract this by increasing the high-quality doctors’ reward probability.
+Extensions such as general utility function, endogenous commission rate, endogenous effort, price differentiation, and stochastic delay time confirm the robustness of the main result.
+We test the predictions of our model leveraging a natural experiment, and found consistent results.